Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Parking

 Parking on the Makarska Riviera can be challenging during peak season.
 There are a lot of tourists for the limited number of parking spaces.
-Outdoor car parks are located near the beaches and marinas.
-They are paid – usually 15 kn per hour or 100 kn for the whole day, but can be more expensive at popular locations such as Punta Rata beach in Brela.
+Outdoor (mostly paid) parking lots are located near the beaches and marinas.

 You can pay for parking at the machine.
 It’s a good idea to arrive at popular spots in the morning to ensure a free parking space.